-European cities are increasingly becoming more accessible; accommodating the needs of persons with disabilities, making them ideal tourist destinations.
-Spanish cities are also following along the footsteps of their counterparts with enormous efforts being made by eliminating barriers, providing access to cultural and natural resources, creating and maintaining high standards for transport, building and urban planning.
+European cities are increasingly becoming more accessible; accommodating the needs of persons with disabilities.
+Spanish cities are also following along the footsteps of their counterparts with enormous efforts being made by eliminating barriers, providing access to cultural and natural resources, creating and maintaining high standards for transport, building, and urban planning.

 Here we’re listing out a few restaurants around Alicante which provide accessibility features.
 Since there may be different kinds of accessibility features required depending on the person, it is important to contact these establishments in advance, so you can make sure they can cater to your specific needs if any.
 You can always arrange a private dining experience, which can be tailor-made for you.

 This amazing restaurant honours the Alicante tradition of working with fresh produce; getting locally sourced fish.
 Darsena’s muse is rice; with a variety of rice dishes to choose from.
 The owners strive to enhance your experience at their establishment by preparing dishes with the utmost care and respect for their craft.
 Enjoy their amazing rice and seafood blended recipes bathed in the light next to the Mediterranean sea.
 The entrance to the restaurant is accessible through an access ramp in bridge shape with an inclination of 6.9%.
 It has handrails on both sides.
 The restaurant also has a Braille menu and menus in chromatic contrast print.

 From its humble beginnings in San Juan Beach, El Mayoral has come to represent the spirit of Alicante for more than 40 years.
 You’ll find it perched right next to the beach, where you can bask in the nearly 300 days of sunshine it gets every year.
 Their kitchen offers a rich variety of classic Spanish fares like empanadas, seasonal salads, and decadent homemade desserts.
 Their list of Spanish wines is exhaustive as well.